 In our tests the camera took excellent pictures.
 The focusing was fast, the shooting speeds were fast, the dedicated video button is great, as is the quality of the video.
 We thought the camera and housing might be too big, but it ended up not bothering us at all.

 Probably one of the best features of the camera is it's excellent underwater white balance.
 We got great colors.
 You can just set the white balance to the underwater mode.
-Or you can easily set custom white balance with one button push.
+Or you can easily set custom white balance with one button push (which is not true for the G7X II).
 And you can easily fine tune both settings.

 The pictures are sharper toward the edges than any other camera we have used in an underwater housing.